MartaJaekel/Find-my-perfect-Plant/US5 - Preference Page/UserStory5.md

 ## Value Proposition

 As a plants enthusiast </br>
-i want to be able to add my plant preferences </br>
+i want to be able to navigate through the app and have a clear structure of the features </br>
-so that i can only see plants that fit my needs.
+so that i can see directly what my preferences are and the plants that go with it on the homepage.

 ## Description